-The Erasmus+ programme offers young people the chance to make a difference through many activities, among them also though the European Voluntary Service.
+The Erasmus+ programme offers young people the chance to make a difference through many activities, among them also through the European Voluntary Service.

 What is EVS